 - Depression and PTSD from reliving a traumatic experience

-- Feelings of shame or humiliation due to changed appearance
+- Feelings of shame or humiliation due to a changed appearance

 - Sleeping difficulties or insomnia due to anxiety